eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 4. Select `Node Type: GPU`, `Node: 1` and the duration you want and **Launch JupyterLab**.

 5. From with JupyterLab, upload the notebook to work on and get started!

+### Transferring files on Piz Daint
+Given that daint's `scratch` is not mounted on ela, it is unfortunately impossible to transfer files from/to daint using common sftp tools as they do not support the proxy-jump.
+Various solutions exist to workaround this, including manually handling transfers over terminal, using a tool which supports proxy-jump, or VS code.

+To use VS code as development tool, make sure to have installed the `Remote-SSH` extension as described in the [VS Code Remote - SSH setup](#vs_code_remote_-_ssh_setup) section.
+Then, in VS code Remote-SSH settings, make sure the `Remote Server Listen On Socket` is set to `true`.

+The next step should work out of the box.
+You should be able to select `daint` from within the Remote Explorer side-pane.
+You should get logged into daint.
+You now can browse your files, change directory to, e.g., your scratch at `/scratch/snx3000/<username>/`.
+Just drag and drop files in there to transfer them.

+\note{You can also use VS code's integrated terminal to launch Julia on daint.
+However, you can't use the Julia extension nor the direct node login and would have to use `srun -n1 --pty /bin/bash -l` and load the needed modules, namely `module load daint-gpu Julia/1.7.2-CrayGNU-21.09-cuda`.}